vtexdocs/help-center-content/README.md

 We're so glad you're here!
 Thanks for being interested.

-### What is the maximum illustration size should I use in an article?
+### What is the maximum image size I can use in an article?

 In some situations, it may be necessary to insert images, GIFs, or videos into an article to help the user understand complex procedures.